zpg6/esptool-react/examples/nextjs/README.md

-# ESPTool React NextJS Example
+# ESPTool React Next.js Example - Cloudflare Pages

-This is a comprehensive example of using the `esptool-react` library in a Next.js application.
+This is a comprehensive example of using the `esptool-react` library in a Next.js application, optimized for deployment on Cloudflare Pages.
 It demonstrates all the key features of the ESPLoader tool including:

 - Connecting to ESP devices via WebSerial
 - Flashing firmware to ESP devices